 - Load Data Warehouse: Run this job immediately after configuringClarity PPMfor OData.
 The job copies the data from theClarity PPMtables and views to the data warehouse schema.

 - Load Data Warehouse Access Rights: The job extracts the access rights for investments and resources from theClarity PPMdatabase and loads them into the data warehouse.
 Run the job anytime the user access rights are changed.
 Also run this job after running the Load Data Warehouse job using the full load option.

 - Refresh Data Warehouse OData Model: Run this job only when there is a change to the data warehouse schema such as a new object or attributes.
 The job creates the OData endpoints for both v2 and v4 based on the data warehouse schema.
 The OData connector can use the endpoints for report building.
 Run the Refresh job at least once after configuringClarity PPMfor OData.

 : Read-only user access to the updated data warehouse can vary due to the sequence of required load and refresh jobs.
 The full sequence of updates can occur in a few minutes or up to two hours.
 For example, any new custom objects are loaded in Step 1 when you run the Load Data Warehouse job.
 Completely automated for you, a separate Refresh Grant database job creates and updates permissions and synonyms for these new database objects, now in the data warehouse.
 The automated Refresh Grant database job is scheduled to run every 2 hours.
 Your new custom objects are not visible as OData endpoints for reporting tools until the Refresh Grant job has completed and you have run the Refresh Data Warehouse OData Model job again.

 Complete the following steps to verify that you are connected to the OData service.

-- With a web browser open, copy and paste the OData End-Point URL that you noted fromClarity PPM.
+- Depending on your OData version (v2 or v4), copy and paste the OData End-Point URL that you noted fromClarity PPM.